 - Duke’s Mike Krzyzewski has the most NCAA tournament wins by a single coach (97).

 When did March Madness start?

-The first NCAA Division I men’s basketball tournament was in 1939, and it has been held every year since.
+The first NCAA Division I men’s basketball tournament was in 1939.

 Who won the first March Madness?